darrenjw/python-smfsb/README.md

 axis.legend(lv.n)
 fig.savefig("lv.pdf")
 ```
 Standard python docstring documentation is available.
-Usage information can be obtained from the python REPL with commands like `help(smfsb.Spn)`, `help(smfsb.Spn.stepGillespie)` or `help(smfsb.simTs)`.
+Usage information can be obtained from the python REPL with commands like `help(smfsb.Spn)`, `help(smfsb.Spn.step_gillespie)` or `help(smfsb.sim_time_series)`.
 This documentation is also available on [ReadTheDocs](https://python-smfsb.readthedocs.io/).
 The API documentation contains very minimal usage examples.
 For more interesting examples, see the [demos directory](https://github.com/darrenjw/python-smfsb/tree/main/demos).

 ### Creating and simulating a model